Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 Ellen, "How long?"

-Katya, "Two nights, maybe fly in early enough to fix problem first, then to hotel."
+Katya, "Two nights, maybe fly in early enough to resolve conflict first, then to hotel."

 Arrive nine thirty, Bob Hope airport in Burbank is closer to West Covina than LAX.
 Rent a car, outside the lab at quarter to eleven.
 He has two employees, one is part time, there are two cars in the small lot adjoining the building.